GNU-Ymir/Documentations/en/primitives/types.md

 <br>

-Pointers are unsafe, and dereference a pointer can result in undefined behavior depending on where it points.
+Pointers are unsafe, and dereferencing a pointer can result in undefined behavior depending on where it points.
 It can also sometimes raise a segmentation fault.
 In **`Ymir`**, segmentation fault are recovered, and an exception is thrown.
 Error handling is presented in chaper